Salmon Recovery Funding

 Board

-Technical Review Panel
+Review Panel

-Michelle Cramer, Department of Fish and Wildlife, Olympia
+Michelle Cramer, Department of Fish and Wildlife, Olympia.

 Ms. Cramer is a senior environmental engineer.
 She provides statewide technical assistance and recommendations to habitat managers on planning and design of fresh and marine bank protection, habitat restoration, flood hazard management, and fish passage projects.
 Ms. Cramer earned a bachelor of science degree in environmental engineering from Humboldt State University and is a licensed professional engineer in Washington State.

-Kelley Jorgensen, consultant, Portland, Oregon
+Kelley Jorgensen, consultant, Ridgefield.

-Pat Powers, consultant, Olympia
+Patrick Powers, consultant, Olympia.

-Paul Schlenger, consultant, Seattle
+Paul Schlenger, consultant, Seattle.

-Mr. Schlenger is certified by the American Fisheries Society as a certified fisheries professional.
-He has done extensive work in Puget Sound estuarine and nearshore environments.
+Mr. Schlenger is certified by the American Fisheries Society as a fisheries professional.
+He has done extensive work in Puget Sound estuarine and near-shore environments.
 Mr. Schlenger also is certified by the Washington Department of Fish and Wildlife as a certified forage fish biologist and conducts eelgrass and macroalgae surveys.
 He has 16 years of experience working on salmon recovery, habitat restoration, and salmon ecology projects.
 He holds a bachelor of arts degree in environmental sciences from the University of Virginia and a master of science degree in fisheries from the University of Washington.

-Tom Slocum, PE, Mount Vernon
+Tom Slocum, Chair, PE, Mount Vernon.

 Mr. Slocum directs the engineering services program for San Juan, Skagit, Whatcom, and Whidbey Island conservation districts, based in Mount Vernon.
 He has expertise in engineering, permitting, grant writing, and project management related to salmon habitat restoration, water quality protection, and storm water management.
 He received his law degree from Seattle University Law School, his master of science degree in civil engineering from Northeastern University, and his bachelor of arts degree from Dartmouth College.

-Steve Toth, consulting geomorphologist, Seattle
+Steve Toth, consulting geomorphologist, Seattle.

 Mr. Toth has expertise in watershed analyses, evaluating surface water and groundwater hydrology, surveying channel morphology and fish habitat, assessing riparian forest functions, delineating wetlands, analyzing slope stability, and calculating road erosion.
 He was a Fulbright Scholar in water management in Hungary and gained a College of Forest Resources Graduate School Fellowship at the University of Washington.
 He studied biology as an undergraduate at Carleton College and received his master of science degree in forest hydrology from the University of Washington.